kageoni/ng2-modal-module/README.md

 #### resetEventsSubscribers(eventsList: any[]): void
-Reset (remove) the events subscribers of the `ModalWindowComponent` actions buttons if such events are provided using the `options` parameter.
+Reset (remove) the events subscribers of the `Ng2ModalWindowComponent` actions buttons if such events are provided using the `options` parameter.

 *Parameters:*